as16082023/Forage-JP-Morgan-Chase-Virtual-Internship/README.md

 - A macro to sort the entire spreadsheet by 2021 unit sales in descending order to see which accounts have the highest overall unit sales in 2021

 ## Task 4 : Data Visualization in Excel
+Create a simple dashboard using the account sales dataset.

 ## Task 5 : Data Driven Story Telling
+Create a PowerPoint Presentation to communicate key insights.